 - Weight: 275 lb

 - For more information, visit the Rad Power Bikes website for the USA, Canada, Europe.

 Though on the more expensive end, this e-bike’s main draw is its dual battery system, ranging up to 124 miles and thus making it an extremely powerful model that is ideal for long-distance rides.
 It is equipped with hydraulic disc brakes and is a folding e-Bike, which is ideal for compact storage.
 The Tern GSD S00 comes in two options of either 500W or 1000W.

 - Price: $7,099 – $8,099

-- For more information and details, visit the Tern Bicycles website here or buy it on REI.com.
+- For more information and details, visit the Tern Bicycles website here or check prices on REI.com.

 Juiced RipCurrent S: Electric Fat-Tire Bike